Blinningjr/rust-debug/README.md

 # rust-debug
 Is a library for retrieving debug information from the DWARF format.

 The library provides a abstraction over the DWARF debug format, which simplifies the process of retrieving information form DWARF.

 The goals of for the library are:
 * Easy to use.
 * Provides one function solution for everything.
-* Dose not enforce which library is used too read from the debugged target.
+* Dose not enforce which library is used to read from the debugged target.
+* Dose not restrict usage of `gimli-rs`.

 ## Features